ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Configuration Parameters {#default-values-conf}

-For each of the configuration parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator.
+For each of the configuration parameters listed below, the Group Manager uses the following pre-configured default value, if that parameter is not specified by the Administrator:

 * 'group_mode' - The Group Manager SHOULD use the CBOR simple value `true` (0xf5).